-Ninety per cent of students attended school on average each school day in 2021.
-This was similar to the daily attendance in 2021.
+Ninety-three per cent of students attended school on average each school day in 2023.
+This was slightly higher than the daily attendance in 2022.

 Management of Non-Attendance

 Arkana College implements the Student Attendance Policy and Procedures for the management of student non-attendance.